 While getting seven hours a night may be the ideal goal, making sure you’re getting at least a few good hours is equally important.
 And the only way to know whether you’re getting solid sleep is to track it.

 The Questions sleep Tracking Helps You To answer

-The new Polar Sleep Plus advanced sleep analytics helps you answer some basic questions you might have about your sleep, like:
+Advanced sleep analytics will help you answer some of the basic questions you may have about your sleep, like: